eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 accordingly.

 An entity's status as a trusted entity can be verified by checking whether they are present on a Trusted List.
-Trusted List Providers need to provide a registration service for the relevant entities.
+Trusted List Registrars need to provide a registration service for the relevant entities.
 The terms and conditions for entities to become registered are for each registrar to determine unless specified elsewhere e.g., in sectoral rules.